top of page

 • Sponsor must be Canadian citizen of Permanent Resident

-What is Inland Sponsorship Canadian Immigration?
+What is Inland Spousal Sponsorship for Canadian Immigration?

-Through inland sponsorship, Canadians and permanent residents can sponsor a loved one, as long as the couple is living together legally in Canada.
+Through inland spousal sponsorship, Canadians and permanent residents can sponsor a loved one, as long as the couple is living together legally in Canada.

 To apply under Inland sponsorship, the foreign spouse or common-law partner must also have a valid temporary status in Canada as a worker, student, or visitor.
 During the time that an Inland sponsorship application is being processed, the person who is being sponsored can still live, work, or go to school in Canada.